kdgursahani/fetch-data-takehome/README.md

 ## Fetch Data Engineering Take-Home Assessment ##
 This application is designed to process user login behavior data from an AWS SQS queue, mask sensitive information, and store the results in a Postgres database.
 The application uses Docker containers for local development and testing, and is currently designed for local testing and deployment.
-This document consists of the pre-requisites for this application to run successfully locally, steps to run this application, and answers questions pertaining to selecting the right deployment tools, addressing potential challenges, and ensuring that the deployment aligns with organizational policies and best practices.
+This document consists of the prerequisites for this application to run successfully locally, steps to run this application, and answers questions pertaining to selecting the right deployment tools, addressing potential challenges, and ensuring that the deployment aligns with organizational policies and best practices.

 This project is the solution for the Data Engineering assignment given in the below link: https://fetch-hiring.s3.amazonaws.com/data-engineer/pii-masking.pdf